School Policies & Guidelines for Parents

 - If you defer your child’s start date.

-For example, if your child is leaving at the end of the Summer Term, please give us written notice before the Easter holidays.
+For example, if your child is leaving at the end of the Summer Term, please give us written notice before the Summer term half term holiday.
 Many thanks.

 - Varying Sessions

-As our staffing levels are set a term in advance according to projected attendance, should you wish to change the sessions your child attends we require a term’s notice.
-For instance, if at the beginning of term you decide to drop from four sessions to two sessions and do not give the school notice, you will be charged for four sessions for the term.
-However we will always do our best to accommodate requests made with less notice.
+As our staffing levels are set half a term in advance according to projected attendance, should you wish to change the sessions your child attends we require half a term’s notice.

 - Payment of Fees:

-- Fees are payable termly in advance, unless you have applied for instalment payments or are using the gross pay scheme agents such as Computershare or Edenred.
+- Fees are payable termly in advance, unless you have applied for instalment payments or are using the gross pay scheme agents such as Computershare or you are using a ‘Tax Free Childcare’ account.
 Instalment payments should be monthly and are subject to an administration charge to cover costs of running the scheme.

 - Fees are charged on a termly basis only and those parents who withdraw their child prior to the end of term to go on holiday or any other reason, will have to pay for the term in full.
 Parents with children starting after the beginning of term are charged pro rata.